system-zero/system-zero/data/docs/la.md

   var v;
   # or
   var c
   # both are valid.
+An explicit semicolon, denotes the end of a statement.
-A new line denotes the end of a statement, based on the
+  # A new line also can denote the end of a statement, when they didn't left
+  # any tokens to consume.
+Thus a statement, and based on the context of the
-  # context, thus they can spawn into multiply lines.
-A semicolon explicitly
+  # may spawn into multiply lines.
-  # ends a statement.
-Multiply statements in one line without a semicolon
+  # Multiply statements in one line without a semicolon at the end, may work
-  # at the end, may work most of the time, but there are a couple of obvious
+  # or may not work, as there are a couple of obvious ambiquities, so it can
-  # ambiquities, so can not be guarranteed.
-However this is valid:
+  # not be guarranteed.
+However this is valid in this specific implementation:

   var a = 10 var b = "a" println (b) if (a) { b = "b" }

-  # are four statements, that are being parsed correctly currently.
-If in doubt
+  # are four statements, that are being parsed correctly, but easily can be
-  # you may use a semicolon as a separator.
-Again, this is not ought to be
-  # guarranteed.
+  # misinterpreted.

   # If a variable is not initialized with some value at the declaration time,
-  # it is initialized with the `null` value, so `v' and `c' right now they
+  # as it happened above, it is initialized with the `null` value, so `v' and
-  # have the value of `null`.
+  # `c' they have the value of `null`.

   # Give it a value:
   v = 1
-  # Any symbol can be reassigned with a new value, unless it is declared as
+  # Any symbol can be reassigned with a new value, unless it is attributed as
   # `const`.
 Symbols are associated with a value but do not have types, just
   # the type of the associated value.